 SECTION 3- GAME TIME LIMIT: No new inning can start after 1 hour and 15 minutes.
-MERCY RULE: If a team is behind by 15 or more runs by the end of the 5th inning (or 4 1⁄2 innings if home team is ahead), the game will be called.(Same as Slow Pitch Softball rule).OPEN INNING is the 7th inning.
+MERCY RULE: If a team is behind by 15 or more runs by the end of the 5th inning (or 4 1⁄2 innings if home team is ahead), the game will be called.
+(Same as Slow Pitch Softball rule).
+OPEN INNINGS are now the 6th and 7th (same as the Thursday Senior league.
 (See section 7).

-Playoff games will have a game time limit of one hour and 30 minutes - No new inning after one hour and 30 minutes if there is a scheduled game immediately following, otherwise a playoff game is played until one team wins.
+Playoff games will have a game time limit of one hour and 30 minutes - No new inning after one hour and 30 minutes.
+A playoff game is played until one team wins.
+If there is a conflict with a regular city league game, this game may be moved to an adjacent field or worse case senerio, rescheduled to the following week.